Matdata-eu/expertise-graph/pages/Automated data pipelines.md

 is-featured:: Yes
 during-job:: #[[Job: engineer overhead contact lines]], #[[Job: Project lead digitalisation linear assets]], #[[Job: Teamlead data centricity]]

+- This
-- I would prefer not to have to work with a #SAS database again.
+- I would prefer not to have to work with a #SAS "database" again.
+-